Regulation of Lobbying Act 2015 – Designated Public Officials in the Department of Public Expenditure and Reform

 Commencement of Regulation of Lobbying Act 2015

 Minister Brendan Howlin announced that Ireland’s first Register of Lobbying becomes a legal requirement from 1 September 2015.
-This means that from 1st September, lobbying activity can be registered on the Lobbying.ie website.
-The register will provide a simple, web based register of lobbying activity providing transparency on ‘who is contacting whom about what’.
+From 1st September, lobbying activity could be registered on the lobbying.ie website.
+The register provides a simple, web based register of lobbying activity providing transparency on ‘who is contacting whom about what’.

-Lobbying Register Launched The new on-line register of lobbying (www.lobbying.ie) was unveiled by the Minister for Public Expenditure and Reform, Mr. Brendan Howlin T.D. and the Standards in Public Office Commission on 30 April 2105.
+Lobbying Register Launched The new on-line register of lobbying (www.lobbying.ie) was unveiled by the Minister for Public Expenditure and Reform, Mr. Brendan Howlin T.D. and the Standards in Public Office Commission on 30 April 2015.
 The Head of Regulation of Lobbying, Sherry Perreault, was introduced.
-In order that lobbyists may become familiar with the registration and return requirements the website is available for a trial period from 1 May 2015 to 31 August 2015.
-The information entered during the trial period will not be available to the public.
+To allow lobbyists to become familiar with the registration and return requirements the website was available for a trial period from 1 May 2015 to 31 August 2015.
+The information entered during the trial period was not made available to the public.